Timeline of Victories

 The Fund's ice crew, led by captain Paul Watson, paints more than 1,000 baby seals with harmless red organic dye, rendering the pelts useless to furriers.
-Fund starts massive four-year airlift of burros scheduled to be shot by National Park Service in the Grand Canyon.
+The Fund starts a massive four-year airlift of burros scheduled to be shot by the National Park Service in the Grand Canyon.

 The Fund's Lewis Regenstein works with other leading conservation groups for the passage of the Alaska National Interest Lands Conservation Act, the largest lands protection bill ever passed by Congress.
 The Fund purchases its own piece of land in Texas and starts the Black Beauty Ranch sanctuary for animals.

-The Fund begins a two-year rescue of burros -- slated to be shot by Navy -- from China Lake Naval Weapons Center in California desert.
+The Fund begins a two-year rescue of burros -- slated to be shot by the Navy -- from China Lake Naval Weapons Center in the California desert.

 The Fund begins a three-year rescue of burros in Death Valley National Monument.
-Secretary of Defense Caspar Weinberger, responding to pleas from Fund president Cleveland Amory, overrules Navy brass to allow The Fund to rescue 3,000 goats from San Clemente Naval Weapons Facility.
-Pioneering use of helicopter-launched net gun.
+Secretary of Defense Caspar Weinberger, responding to pleas from The Fund president Cleveland Amory, overrules Navy brass to allow The Fund to rescue 3,000 goats from San Clemente Naval Weapons Facility.
+Pioneering the use of helicopter-launched net guns.

-The Wildlife Rehabilitation Center in Ramona, California, is donated to Fund.
+The Wildlife Rehabilitation Center in Ramona, California, is donated to The Fund.